 Will my Foxit markups open correctly in Ncored?

 Yes.
 Foxit writes standard PDF annotations defined in the PDF specification.
-Highlights, callouts, text comments, and freehand markup render identically in Ncored.
-Foxit-specific features (custom toolsets, advanced commenting workflows) don't transfer — those are Foxit-only and stay in Foxit.
+Highlights, comments, text notes, and freehand markup render identically in Ncored.
+Foxit-specific features (custom toolsets, advanced commenting workflows) don't transfer, those are Foxit-only and stay in Foxit.

 Why is Ncored more expensive than Foxit?

 Foxit's pricing reflects its broad feature surface optimized for general business PDF workflows.
-Ncored's pricing reflects what we charge for a focused tool that solves the AEC heavy-drawing case at speed.
+Ncored's pricing reflects what we charge for a focused tool that solves the heavy-drawing case at speed for architects, engineers and construction teams.
 For studios that mostly need fast drawing review, the cost-per-use favors Ncored.
 For studios that mostly need forms and signatures, Foxit (or Acrobat) is the right choice.

 Can I run Foxit and Ncored alongside each other?